-Trump says he’s been indicted in documents case
+Donald Trump has been indicted in Mar-a-Lago classified documents case

 “This is indeed a DARK DAY for the United States of America.
 We are a Country in serious and rapid Decline, but together we will Make America Great Again!” he added.

+One of Mr Trump’s attorneys, James Trusty, said on CNN that one count of the indictment involves a violation of Section 1512 of the US criminal code, the portion of US law which lays out the offence of witness tampering.

+A conviction under the federal conspiracy statute carries a maximum 20 year sentence, as does a conviction for witness tampering.
+If Mr Trump is convicted for violating the Espionage Act, those charges could carry a 10-year prison sentence.

-The indictment against Mr Trump comes just days after a last-ditch attempt by his legal team to convince Department of Justice officials not to seek charges against him in the classified documents probe, which began early last year after National Archives and Records Administration officials discovered more than 100 documents bearing classification markings while inventorying a group of 15 boxes that were retrieved from Mr Trump’s Palm Beach, Florida residence.
+The charges come just days after a last-ditch attempt by his legal team to convince Department of Justice officials not to seek charges against him in the classified documents probe, which began early last year after National Archives and Records Administration officials discovered more than 100 documents bearing classification markings while inventorying a group of 15 boxes that were retrieved from Mr Trump’s Palm Beach, Florida residence.

-That discovery led Nara officials to notify the Department of Justice, which kicked off an investigation into how the documents ended up at Mr Trump’s property.
+That discovery led National Archives and Records Administration (Nara) officials to notify the Department of Justice, which kicked off an investigation into how the documents ended up at Mr Trump’s property.

 Throughout the investigation, prosecutors and investigators harboured concerns that the ex-president was not being truthful about whether he had returned any and all classified documents in his possession to government custody as required under the Presidential Records Act, a post-Watergate-era law which states that all records of a presidential administration are the property of the government and must be turned over to Nara when a president leaves office.